mdfahimhasan/Global-Subsidence-Groundwater/README.md

 # Introduction

-This project employs a Random Forest Machine Learning model to map land subsidence globally at high resolution (~2 km) that is induced by groundwater pumping.
-The datasets used in the model are publicly available remote sensing and model-based data.
-The datasets are available at the HydroShare repository: http://www.hydroshare.org/resource/db187b7e328c4158879926d8f9a6dccd
+Groundwater overdraft gives rise to multiple adverse impacts including land subsidence and permanent groundwater storage loss.
+Existing methods have been unable to characterize groundwater storage loss at the global scale with sufficient resolution to be relevant for local studies.
+Here we explore the interrelation between groundwater stress, aquifer depletion, and land subsidence using remote sensing and model-based datasets with a machine learning approach.
+The developed model predicts global land subsidence magnitude at high spatial resolution (~2 km) and provides a first-order estimate of aquifer storage loss due to consolidation of ~17 km3/year globally.
+China, the United States, and Iran account for the majority of groundwater storage loss due to consolidation.
+The model quantifies key drivers of subsidence and has high predictive accuracy, with an F1-score of 0.83 on the validation set.
+Roughly 73% of the mapped subsidence occurs over cropland and urban areas, highlighting the need for sustainable groundwater management practices over these areas.
+The results of this study aid in assessing the spatial extents of subsidence in known subsiding areas, and in locating unknown groundwater stressed regions.

-The python scripts include codes for automatic data downloading & preprocessing (Data_operations), raster processing (Raster_operations), machine learning model (ML_operations), training data processing (Training_InSAR_processing), result analysis (Result_Analysis), etc. The Model_Driver scripts runs the entire model.
+This repository consists of python scripts that executes the *Global-Subsidence-Groundwater* model.
+It includes codes for automatic data downloading & preprocessing (Data_operations), raster processing (Raster_operations), machine learning model (ML_operations), training data processing (Training_InSAR_processing), result analysis (Result_Analysis), etc. The Model_Driver scripts runs the entire model.
 Some scripts like Training_InSAR_processing, Result_Analysis, Plotting have to be run separately.
 High resolution maps are provided in the Maps folder.

+The datasets used for training the model, the input variables, and the model-generated datasets are avaiable at this HydroShare repository: https://www.hydroshare.org/resource/db187b7e328c4158879926d8f9a6dccd/

+# To cite the Code/Model
+Hasan, M. F., Smith, R., Vajedian, S., Pommerenke, R., Majumdar, S., Global Land Subsidence Mapping Reveals Widespread Loss of Aquifer Storage Capacity, GitHub (2023) doi: 10.5281/zenodo.8280482

+# To cite the Datasets
+Hasan, M. F., Smith, R., Vajedian, S., Majumdar, S., Pommerenke, R., Global Land Subsidence Mapping Reveals Widespread Loss of Aquifer Storage Capacity Datasets, HydroShare (2023) doi: https://doi.org/10.4211/hs.db187b7e328c4158879926d8f9a6dccd

 # Setting up model environment